The HARPS search for southern extra-solar planets. XXXVI. Eight HARPS multi-planet systems hosting 20 super-Earth and Neptune-mass companions: Description and analysis of individual systems

-In the raw RVs, very strong signals at 14 and 96 days are present (see Fig.~\ref{udry:fig1}).
-Once fitting a two Keplerian model to account for those signals, a long-period signal with a $p$-value smaller than 0.1\% appear in the GLS periodogram (see middle panel of Fig.~\ref{udry:fig16}).
+In the raw RVs, very strong signals at 14 and 96 days are present (see Fig.\,\ref{udry:fig1}).
+Once fitting a two Keplerian model to account for those signals, a long-period signal with a $p$-value smaller than 0.1\,\% appear in the GLS periodogram (see middle panel of Fig.\,\ref{udry:fig16}).
 This signal is induced by the stellar magnetic cycle, and we remove it as in the precedent cases by fitting a Keplerian to the \logrhk, and removing the same Keplerian from the RVs leaving the amplitude as a free parameter.
-After fitting the effect of the two planets plus the magnetic cycle, no significant signal with $p$-value smaller than 10\% is left in the residuals.
+After fitting the effect of the two planets plus the magnetic cycle, no significant signal with $p$-value smaller than 5\,\% is left in the residuals.

-After this preliminary stage of checking significant signal in the data, we searched for the best-fit parameters using a MCMC sampler, and selecting a model composed of a linear correlation with \logrhk\, to adjust the magnetic cycle effect, two Keplerians to fit for the signals at 14.1 and 96.0 days, and two jitters that correspond to the instrumental plus stellar noise at the minimum and maximum of the magnetic cycle (see Sec.~\ref{sec:analysis}).
-The best-fit solution for the two planets are shown in Table \ref{HD51608_tab-mcmc-Summary_params} and illustrated in Fig.~\ref{udry:fig17}, along with the RV residuals.
-The two signals detected in RVs are not matching any significant signal in the different activity indicators (see Fig.~\ref{app:figHD51608}) and are therefore associated to \emph{bona-fide} planets.
+After this preliminary stage of checking significant signals in the data, we searched for the best-fit parameters using a MCMC sampler, and selecting a model composed of a linear correlation between the RVs and \logrhk\ two Keplerians to fit for the planetary signals at 14.1 and 96.0 days, and two jitters that correspond to the instrumental plus stellar noise at the minimum and maximum of the magnetic cycle (see Sec.\,\ref{sec:analysis}).
+The best-fit solution for the two planets are shown in Table\,\ref{HD51608_tab-mcmc-Summary_params} and illustrated in Fig.\,\ref{udry:fig17}, along with the RV residuals.
+The two signals detected in RVs are not matching any significant signal in the different activity indicators (see Fig.\,\ref{app:figHD51608}) and are therefore associated to \emph{bona-fide} planets.

-The correlation between the activity index \logrhk\, and the RV residuals removing only the two-planet solution can be seen in Fig.~\ref{udry:fig18}.
+The correlation between the activity index \logrhk\ and the RV residuals removing only the two-planet solution can be clearly seen in Fig.\,\ref{udry:fig18}.
 Note that this correlation is considered in the model we used to fit the RV data.